antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - Main Disk: LUKS encrypted with LVM containing separate root and home logical volumes
 - Keyfile: Stored on USB, used to unlock the LUKS container without typing a password

 Carefully assess whether the security of this setup works for you.
-FDE only works when the device is at rest: there is no protection while the device is powered on and running.
+In my opinion, secure boot and TPM have their own issues (eg. can you trust the hardware?).
+Plus FDE only works when the device is at rest: there is no protection while the device is powered on and running.
 See here for a deeper FDE analysis:

 https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Overview